 Like all vaccines, the Pfizer vaccine can cause side effects, although not everyone gets them.
 It is important to drink plenty of fluids after your vaccination, and to rest; avoid going to the gym or strenuous exercise for a day or two afterwards.
 Side effects are more commonly reported after a second dose.

 |Did you know that you can report a side effect to a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product.|

 Serious allergic reactions can occur but they are extremely rare.
 New Zealand vaccinators are trained to manage these.
 Most people with a history of anaphylaxis to other medicines, vaccines, foods and venom can be safely vaccinated.

-Signs of an allergic reaction include skin rash, itching, swelling of your lips, face and mouth, or difficulty breathing.
+Signs of an allergic reaction include skin rash, itching, swelling of your lips, face and mouth, or difficulty breathing or speaking.